Tuesday, December 11, 2018

 I went to camp.

-"Okay, that's a start," Haskin thought.
+"Okay, that's a beginning," Haskin thought.
 "What else happened?"

 After a minute's reflection, he recalled how he and Grandfather DeGriere had gone blueberry picking.
 They had left together right after breakfast, with Haskin carrying the smaller pails while his grandfather carried two large pots.
 The object was to fill the pails and then dump them into the pots.
 When the pots were full, they could go home.

-Together they started down the woodland path, going deeper into the woods, until Grandfather came to a stop.
+Together they started down the woodland path, going deeper into the woods along Bay Street, until Grandfather came to a stop.
 "Okay, Haskin," his grandfather said, "let's try here."
 Again, Grandfather had chosen a good spot.
 In about an hour both pots were full.

 "Time to go home, Haskin," Grandfather said, tying the two small pails to his belt.
 Grandfather carried the larger of the two pots, while Haskin carried the other.
 Together, they retraced the path through the woods.

 The old man said one word, "Snake."
 Haskin could not believe that he was seeing in his grandfather's eyes something he would never have believed possible - fear.
-Haskin had always believed his grandfather to be completely fearless, but now he had learned that even his grandfather was vulnerable to fright.
+Haskin had always believed his stoic grandfather to be completely fearless, but now he had learned that even his grandfather was vulnerable to fright.
 The boy looked in the direction his grandfather had indicated.
 "Grandpa," he said, "that ain't no snake, it's a vacuum cleaner hose!"
-His grandfather looked hard.
+His grandfather looked hard in that direction.
 Sure enough, the boy was right.

 "We better pick up all these berries," was all his grandfather said.